 How to create a bullet bar chart

-As an illustrative and widely usable example: If you have a story of the (numerous) examples where targets have been missed, this is the chart to use.
-Think of large public building projects and how they failed to be on time and on budget.
+The bullet chart is great to show how and if something achieved its goal: revenue, racing results etc. If you have a story of the (numerous) examples where targets have been missed, this is the chart to use.
+Think of large public building projects and how they failed to be on time and on the budget:

 Source: Spiegel Online

 Once you have prepared your data, create a new chart in Datawrapper.
 You can do so by going to our homepage and clicking on "Start creating".
 In Step 1: Upload, you can either copy & paste your dataset or upload it as a .csv or as an Excel or Google Spreadsheet.
 After pasting the data into Datawrapper, the text field on the right should look something like this: